KILTprotocol/spec-ext-credential-api/readme.md

 The user might not agree to the terms that the issuer proposed.
 If the user rejects the terms, the extension MUST send a [rejection message](#rejections), referencing the `submit-terms` message in the `in-reply-to` field of the message object.
+The rejection message MUST have the name `rejected-terms`.

 #### 3. Optional: Issuer requests payment